AZDNice/keytest/README.md

 factors or their assocaited primes are correctly generated as probably or provable primes.

+**WARNING**: This is meant as a tool to test the ability of a cryptographic library to generate correct keys.
+This is **NOT** for testing production key strength.
+I reserve the right sneakily add code that will email me every key you run through this tool.
+You have been warned.

 ## Install

 Download this repository and change to the root directory.